HALFpipe/HALFpipe/README.md

 - Just like for features \
   `derivatives/halfpipe/sub-.../func/sub-..._task-..._setting-..._desc-brain_mask.nii.gz`

-- Filtered confounds time series \
+- Filtered confounds time series, where all filters that are applied to the BOLD image are applied to the regressors as well.  \
   `derivatives/halfpipe/sub-.../func/sub-..._task-..._setting-..._desc-confounds_regressors.tsv`

 ### Models